-In an uncontested divorce, the parents reach an agreement on custody.
-This agreement is then memorialized or written down in a document called a parenting plan.
-The parenting plan will set forth the time sharing for each parent during the school year, the holidays and the summer.
+In an uncontested divorce, the parents reach an agreement on child custody.
+This agreement is then written down in a document called the parenting plan.
+This plan will set forth time sharing for each parent during the school year, the holidays and the summer.
 It will address how the parents will decide upon extracurricular activities and how those expenses will be paid.
-The parenting plan will address time in the summer for vacations and travel both out of the State of Florida and out of the Country.

 When is primary custody granted in divorce cases?

-The calculation of child support is set forth in Section 61.30, Florida Statutes.
 The child support calculation begins with a determination of the combined net income of both parents.
-The combined net income determines the total child support due as reflected in the child support guidelines chart contained in the statute.
 The number of children will dictate the amount of child support relative to the combined net income.
-So for instance combined net income of x, results in a total support obligation of $xx for one child, $xx for two children and $xx for three children.
-Each parent’s share of the total support obligation is based upon how much of their respective income accounts for the combined net income.
-So, if for instance, the Father is earning 65% of the combined net income and the total support obligation is $1,000, the Father’s basic support obligation is 650 and the Mother’s is $350.
-Each parent also has an obligation to contribute to the health insurance cost to cover the children and to contribute to any daycare care expense and unreimbursed medical expenses.
-Generally these expenses are split according the parent’s respective pro-rata share of the combined net income.
-Once the basic obligation of each parent is determined, consideration must be given to the impact of time-sharing.
-If a parent has at least 20% of the overnight time-sharing with the children during the year, then that time-sharing percentage must be factored into the calculation of the support.
-Often this will reduce each parent’s child support obligation further.
+So for instance: combined net income of x, results in a total support obligation of $xx for one child, $xx for two children and $xx for three children.
+Each parent also has an obligation to contribute to the health insurance cost to cover the children and to contribute to any daycare care expense and un-reimbursed medical expenses.

 Do I have to pay child support if I have joint custody?

 If you have joint custody or equal time-sharing as it is known in Florida, whether you owe child support will depend on each parent’s respective net incomes.
 If both parents have the same or substantially the same net income, neither parent may have to pay the other child support.
 If there is a disparity between net incomes, so that one parent is earning more each year than the other, the higher earning parent, may have to pay some child support to the other parent.
-However, it is important that all offsets are factored in including payment of health insurance and daycare.
+However, it is important that all offsets are factored in, including payment of health insurance and daycare.
 In addition, filing status and tax dependency exemptions must be accounted for.
-To ensure your child support is calculated correctly contact LaFrance Law for a consultation.

 Assessing the requesting party’s income and expenses is critical to minimizing exposure to alimony.
 Ensuring that full financial disclosure is completed is essential, especially in cases involving self-employed spouses.
-Documents, such as bank records, credit card statements, and business records should all be reviewed.
+Documents, such as bank records, credit card statements and business records should all be reviewed.
 If necessary vocational experts can be utilized to determine if a party is underemployed so that in reality they could be earning a higher income, thereby reducing or eliminating their need for alimony.
 Expenses must be scrutinized for embellishment so that an argument for an inflated need can be defeated.
-If appropriate a forensic accountant could be utilized to complete a lifestyle assessment and refute the inflated monthly living expense claims of the spouse seeking alimony.

 How are assets divided in a divorce?

-Do I have to sell my house if I’m getting divorced?
+Do I have to sell my house if I am getting divorced?

 You do not necessarily have to sell your house if you are getting divorced.
-One of the spouses can keep the house, but will usually need to give the other spouse, that spouse’s share of the equity they would have received had the house been sold.
+One of the spouses can keep the house, but will usually need to give the other spouse the equity they would have received if the house had been sold.
 There may also be issues of refinancing that may impact keeping the home.
 It is possible in certain circumstances for a spouse seeking alimony to be awarded the house as part of the alimony claim.